hoangtnm/docs/Building_from_source/TensorFlow.md

 Do you wish to build TensorFlow with TensorRT support? [y/N]:
 No TensorRT support will be enabled for TensorFlow.

-Please specify the NCCL version you want to use.
-If NCCL 2.2 is not installed, then you can use version 1.3 that can be fetched automatically but it may have worse performance with multiple GPUs.
-[Default is 2.2]:
+Please specify the locally installed NCCL version you want to use.
+[Default is to use https://github.com/nvidia/nccl]:

 Please specify a list of comma-separated Cuda compute capabilities you want to build with.
 You can find the compute capability of your device at: https://developer.nvidia.com/cuda-gpus.
 Please note that each additional compute capability significantly increases your build time and binary size.
-[Default is: 5.0]:
+[Default is: 5.0]: 6.1

 Do you want to use clang as CUDA compiler? [y/N]: